Virginia Tech® home

 Crimson Text

 Crimson Text is reserved primarily for body copy and where the most formal mood needs to be expressed.
-Crimson Text is inspired by classical, old-style typefaces of the late Renaissance, a period of elegant, beautiful, and highly readable type designs.
+Crimson Text is inspired by classical, old-style typefaces of the late Renaissance.
 Crimson Text has aesthetic and functional qualities that make text highly readable, with excellent flexibility and typographic control, whether for lengthy text or display settings.
 It is a Google font, which makes it easy to load for web and easy to install on desktop.

 Examples of the primary typefaces for Virginia Tech.